Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Computational Experiments

-For each approach, we report the average gap with respect to the best solution found over all approaches (denoted as $gap\%$), the gap with respect to the upper bound with perfect information ($gap_{ub}\%$), the computational time ($t[s]$) and the number of times the best solution was found, including ties ($freq$).
-As for $gap\%$, we calculated it as follows.
-Given an input instance, let $N_{p}$ denote the value of the solution found by approach $p$.
-The gap with respect to the best solution found over all approaches is calculated as $ 1 - \frac{N_{p}}{\max_{q \in \{VFA,PFA,MH,ME\}} N_{q}}$.
+For each approach, we report the average gap with respect to the best policy found over all approaches (denoted as $gap\%$), the gap with respect to the upper bound with perfect information ($gap_{ub}\%$), the computational time in seconds ($t[s]$) and the number of times the best policy was found, including ties ($freq$).
+As for the $gap\%$, we calculated it as follows.
+Given an input instance, let $N_{p}$ denote the value of the policy found by approach $p$.
+The gap with respect to the best policy found over all approaches is calculated as $ 1 - \frac{N_{p}}{\max_{m \in \{VFA-CF, VFA-2S, ME, MH, OPrd\_PE\}} N_{m}}$.
 Instead, the gap with respect to the upper bound is calculated as $ 1 - \frac{N_{p}}{UB}$, where $UB$ is the value of the upper bound with perfect information.